matthewspangler/bspwm-laputa-dotfiles/README.md

-BSPWM configuration files and custom rice, based on colors from a Laputa fan-art I found on the web.
+BSPWM configuration files.
+The theme is based on colors from a Laputa fan-art I found on the web.

 This configuration also depends on: rofi, lemonbar, pywal, and wpgtk.